felipevzps/pesca-a-dor/README.md

 ## Usage

-Set your monitor resolution to `1024x768` for fast and precise screen coordinates.
+Set your monitor resolution to `1024x768` for fast and precise screen coordinates (also works on 1920x1080).

 ```python
 FISHING_POSITIONS = (280, 382)              # The location where the bait will be cast